koor-tech/koor/Documentation/Getting-Started/glossary.md

 The [Rook Krew plugin](../Troubleshooting/krew-plugin.md) is a tool to help troubleshoot your Rook cluster.

+### Koor Storage Distribution (KSD)

+Koor Storage Distribution (KSD) is a product based on Rook Ceph that makes running and maintaining Ceph storage on Kubernetes easier.

 ### Object Bucket Claim (OBC)

 An Object Bucket Claim (OBC) is custom resource which requests a bucket (new or existing) from a Ceph object store.
 For further reference please refer to [OBC Custom Resource](../Storage-Configuration/Object-Storage-RGW/ceph-object-bucket-claim.md).